legendarycode3/mastering-javaScript-course/README.md

 	documents that allows JavaScript to access and manipulate the content, structure, and style of a web page.
-The browser creates this tree-like representation of the HTML document, turning every HTML element into a JavaScript object, which can then
+The browser creates this tree-like representation of the HTML document, turning every HTML element into a JavaScript object, which can then be modified dynamically in response to user actions or other events. </br>

 	✔️ Syntax Rules For The DOM:  <br/>